shawnmckinney/py-fortress-sample/README.md

     pip3 install py-fortress
     ```

-3. Prepare the Directory Information Tree (using py-fortress installed package):
+3. Change folder to where the sample program is:
     ```
+    cd sample/ldap
+    ```
+    _you should now be here: [py-fortress-sample/sample/ldap](./sample/ldap)_

+4. Prepare the Directory Information Tree (using py-fortress installed package):
+    ```
     python3 -m pyfortress.test.test_dit_dao
     ```
     _if you're not familiar with LDAP, you can think of this command as creating tables in a new database instance._

-4. Example the output, should finish almost instaneously (< 1 sec).
+5. Example the output, should finish almost instaneously (< 1 sec).
     ```
     python3 -m pyfortress.test.test_dit_dao
     2018-04-06 06:02:45,895 INFO Initialize py-fortress ldap...